gssapi/gssproxy/docs/Userproxy.md

 ## Setting up Userproxy mode

 If GSS-Proxy is started with the argument -u|--userproxy it switched to userproxy mode.
-This has some profound consequences on the behafior of GSS-Proxy.
+This has some profound consequences on the behavior of GSS-Proxy.

 ### Configuration